DeviRule/aurora/README.md

 # either pull the image from dockerhub
 ./pull.sh
 # *or*, alternatively, manually build it
+cd aurora/
 ./build.sh

 # start container
 ./run.sh
 ```

-In docker, you can find the following scripts in `/home/user/aurora/docker/example_scripts`
+In docker, you can find the following scripts in `/home/user/aurora/docker/`
 ```
 # Run AFL in crash exploration mode (modify timeout before)
 ./01_afl.sh